aharring83/Bacterial-RNAseq/README.md

 <a href="https://ibb.co/XfBMtL3"><img src="https://i.ibb.co/bjhDXm2/Screenshot-2023-03-19-161406.png" alt="Screenshot-2023-03-19-161406" border="0"></a>

 - We will be comparing transcript data of 5 minute exposure to exogenous competence stimulating peptide (CSP) versus 5 minute exposure to DMSO.
-- Experimental condition = 5 minute CSP exposure while the control = 5 minute exposure to DMSO.
+- Experimental condition = 5 minute CSP exposure
+- Control condition = 5 minute exposure to DMSO.
 - This study used RNA-Seq data to demonstrate that exogenous competence stimulating peptide (CSP) exposure will activate the genes involved in competence activation, thus providing supporting evidence that the competence stimulating peptide regulates the competence phenotype.